 Just like Dimensional, Avantis draws on the most robust academic research to overweight drivers of returns that we would expect to both beat the market and conveniently mitigate portfolio risk over the long term.

-Let’s dive into these Avantis ETFs.
+Let’s review these Avantis ETFs.

 AVUS – Avantis U.S. Equity ETF